dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/areas.md

 [!code-cshtml[](areas/samples/RPareas/Areas/Products/Pages/_ViewImports.cshtml)]

 The following markup shows the */Products/About* Razor Page:

 [!code-cshtml[](areas/samples/RPareas/Areas/Products/Pages/About.cshtml)]

-In the preceding file, the namespace and `@addTagHelper` directive is imported to the file by the *Areas/Products/Pages/_ViewImports.cshtml* file:
+In the preceding file, the namespace and `@addTagHelper` directive is imported to the file by the *Areas/Products/Pages/_ViewImports.cshtml* file.

 For more information, see [Managing Tag Helper scope](xref:mvc/views/tag-helpers/intro?view=aspnetcore-2.2#managing-tag-helper-scope) and [Importing Shared Directives](xref:mvc/views/layout#importing-shared-directives).